- Bachelor's Degree Completion

 Save the dates

 The 2017 Summer Scholars program will take place from Sunday, July 23, 2017 through Saturday, August 5, 2017 at Regis in Weston, Massachusetts.
-The students will reside for two weeks on campus in our new Maria Hall residential suites, while enrolling in academic courses with two tracks, liberal arts and sciences, experience student life, and prepare for college admission and success!
+The students will reside for two weeks on campus in our new Maria Hall residential suites, enroll in academic courses, experience student life, and prepare for college admission and success!

 - Jumpstart your college career and experience learning in a college setting taught by a Regis professor and learn through iPad-enhanced coursework.